 It doesn’t have to be this way.

-You can have great coverage for you and your employees and not pay an arm and a leg for it.
+You can have great health insurance coverage for you and your employees and not pay an arm and a leg for it.

 In this article, we discuss the following:

-Let’s start off a describe the current landscape for health insurance options for a small business owner operating in Massachusetts.
+Let’s start off a describe the current landscape for health insurance in Massachusetts.

 Current Health Insurance Options For A Small Business Owner In Massachusetts

 Most small business owners want to help their employees.
 A great way to do that is by offering health insurance to their employees.
-Thousands of businesses offer health insurance coverage to their employees and subsidize some, or all, of the monthly premium.
+Thousands of businesses offer health coverage to their employees and subsidize some, or all, of the monthly premiums.